andywenk/andywenk.github.io/_posts/2015-04-06-the-darknet---how-to-deal-with-todays-world-wide-web.md

 ---
 layout: post
-title: "The Darknet - how to deal with todays wordl wide web"
+title: "The Darknet - how to deal with todays world wide web"
 description: "Thoughts about the world wide web after reading Jamie Bartlett's book The Dark Net"
 category:
 tags: [reading, internet, www]